Early Germanic calendars: Medieval

+English

 Bede's Latin work De temporum ratione (The Reckoning of Time), written in 725, describes Old English month names.
 Bede mentions intercalation, the intercalary month being inserted around midsummer.

 The following is an English translation of Bede's Latin text:

 "It did not seem [right] to me that I should speak of other nations' observance of the year and yet be silent about my own nation's.

 In the old days the English people calculated their months according to the course of the moon.
 Hence, after the manner of the Greeks and the Romans, [the months] take their names from the Moon, for the Moon is called mona and the month monath.